srtian/Record/README.md

 # 2023
+## 12.18
+how to remenber every thing when we reading book

+have a couple of goal and make sure some info that we will get from the book make note and highlight for book, record you thought and perspective when finish read , orangrize the onte, categories the notes, and if can do, just practice it

 ## 11.16
 Most often, we do not strictly define knowledge, but we align it with other related concepts using DIKW Pyramid.
 It contains the following concepts: